327840386/hate-speech-detection/README.md

 Our speech encoder is WavLM-large, you can find it in https://huggingface.co/microsoft/wavlm-large

 Our LLM is TinyLlama-1.1B-Chat-v1.0, you can find it in https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0

+You can find the paper we have written it called Hate Speech Detection in Social VR_Final Report (1).pdf